neorning97/Master-s-thesis/scripts/gene_expression/DE_volcano/README.md

 **Why two Fisher tests in script 17?**
 The DE enrichment test asks whether the overall rate of differential expression is elevated.
-The Up/Down bias test asks, among DE genes, whether there is a directional shift toward activation or repression — a more specific question directly relevant to the compartment adoption hypothesis.
+The Up/Down bias test asks, among DE genes, whether there is a directional shift toward activation or repression, a more specific question directly relevant to the compartment adoption hypothesis.

 **Handling of missing or zero padj values**